 In general you should not remove and reimport modules, unless this is recommended in the release notes.
 If you do remove and reimport them, you may lose data or configuration related to the module.

 3.7 Update Atlas Module (Optional)

 Mendix 9 comes with a new Atlas theme including new page templates and building blocks.
-To get this theme, you can download the Atlas UI 3 (Mx9 Beta) module package from the App Store.
+To get this theme, you can download the Atlas Core, Atlas Web Content and Atlas Native Content module packages from the Marketplace.

 3.8 Review and Test Your App